iteles/blw-baby/cloth-diapers/cloth-diapers-basics.md

 ## Things to Know
-+ The amount of liquid your diapers will need to hold will not only change as the baby grows up, but also with the seasons - babies need a lot more absorbency in Winter than in Summer (because in Summer they release water in other ways)
++ The amount of liquid your diapers will need to hold will not only change as the baby grows up, but also with the seasons - babies need a lot more absorbency in Winter than in Summer (because in Summer they release water through perspiration as well)
 + It is common for you to have to keep letting out rise snaps (increasing the 'height' of the diaper) until you find yourself with diapers at their biggest by the time your baby is 8 or 9 months old - fear not!
 This doesn't mean they